 True real-time alerts if an unauthorized visitor is detected

-Another use case well-suited to Edge AI is automated optical inspection of various parts and assemblies throughout the manufacturing process.
-Traditional vision systems have long been used for quality control inspection and validation for fabricating everything from electronics systems to pharmaceuticals, and much more.
+Another use case well-suited to Edge AI is the automated optical inspection of various parts and assemblies throughout the manufacturing process.
+Traditional vision systems have long been used for quality control inspection and validation to fabricate everything from electronics systems to pharmaceuticals.

 While traditional vision systems can accurately identify defects and other QA problems, they rely on rulesets rather than machine learning and AI to inspect parts and assemblies.
 This limits them to specific use cases and components and limits the ability to scale solutions across various product types.
-They must be reprogrammed by third-party technicians to accommodate new models or products, and cameras and robotic arms need to be accurately repositioned to minimize variability.
+Third-party technicians must reprogram them to accommodate new models or products, and cameras and robotic arms must be accurately repositioned to minimize variability.
 And without cloud integration or data capture capability, traditional systems cannot capture data to optimize processes.
 All this significantly increases costs and decreases the ability of manufacturers to respond to changing market demands in a timely way.

 With an intuitive web-based user interface, an intelligent optical inspection system allows IT or manufacturing team members to import and acquire the images needed for inspection and initiate training routines with a single click.